 You have “10 years in the Web design business.”
 So what?
 It doesn’t matter how long you’ve been doing what you do.
-Years of service indicate nothing – you could be the worst 10-year programmer in the world.
-You should care about what you’ve done, how many great sites you’ve created, how many back-end systems you’ve installed, how many customer-specific applications you’ve developed (and what kind)… all that matters is what you’ve done.
+Years of service indicate nothing.
+You could be the worst 10-year programmer in the world.
+You should care about what you’ve done!
+How many great sites you’ve created.
+The number of successful back-end systems you’ve installed.
+How many customer-specific applications you’ve developed (and what kind)… All that matters is what you’ve done.

 Successful people don’t need to describe themselves using adjectives like passionate, innovative, driven, etc. They are able to just describe, in a humble way, what they’ve done.